 Posted: September 23, 2020

-In the new Prevention Action Network (PAN) Member Spotlight monthly series, hear from Prevent Child Abuse NC’s (PCANC) PAN members about what inspires their work building safe, stable, nurturing environments in North Carolina and what PAN membership means to them!
+In the Prevention Action Network (PAN) Member Spotlight monthly series, hear from Prevent Child Abuse NC’s (PCANC) PAN members, learn about their work, and what inspires them and their partnership with PCANC to help build safe, stable, nurturing environments in North Carolina!

 For our first PAN Member Spotlight, we introduce Carmen Martell, Lead Family Support Specialist at the Harnett County Partnership for Children (PFC).
 Martell has been with Harnett County PFC for two years and has been facilitator for Circle of Parents for one year.
 She lives in Cameron, NC with her husband, who is a veteran.
 Get to know more about her below!